getify/Functional-Light-JS/apB.md

 But we're basically ending this book with a brief glimpse at monads, whereas most other FP literature kinda almost starts with monads!
 I do not encounter in my "functional light" programming much of a need to think explicitly in terms of monads, so that's why this material is more bonus than main core.
 But that's not to say monads aren't useful or prevalent -- they very much are.

 There's a bit of a joke around the JavaScript FP world that pretty much everybody has to write their own tutorial or blog post on what a monad is, like the writing of it alone is some rite-of-passage.
-Over the years, monads have variously been depicted as burritos and all sorts of other wacky conceptual abstractions.
-I hope there's none of that silly business going on here.
+Over the years, monads have variously been depicted as burritos, onions, and all sorts of other wacky conceptual abstractions.
+I hope there's none of that silly business going on here!

 > A monad is just a monoid in the category of endofunctors.